I’ve written a lot about the value of habit formation and repetition.

 You have to make time to sharpen the saw.
 That means setting priorities.
 You have to choose.

 To add something to your life, something else has to go (e.g. The News, Social Media).
 Or at least get reduced.
-If, after 2020, you still can’t see how the The News tries to scare and manipulate us, I’m afraid you’ve not been paying attention.
+If, after 2020, you still can’t see how the The News tries to scare and manipulate us, I’m sorry to say that you are NGMI.

 We start out having to trade our time for someone else’s money.
 We work hard and, as we invest in our compounding machine, we gradually create passive income.